background image is designed by starline - Freepik.com

 Location: Starting point Vienna Urania

-The CIE invites you to join its upcoming special webinar on the topic of light pollution, in celebration of the International Day of Light 2026 (May 16).
-The webinar will take place on Friday, May 15, as the International Day of Light falls on a Saturday this year.
+The CIE invites you to join its upcoming special webinar entitled "Lighting the Way: Finding Balance Between Safety, Beauty, and the Night Sky" on the topic of light pollution, in celebration of the International Day of Light 2026 (16 May).
+The webinar will take place on Friday, May 15, 2026 from 15:00 - 16:30 CEST.

 Presenter: Dr. Florian Stuker, Head of Laboratory Optics, Swiss Federal Institute of Metrology (METAS)

-Moderator: Marlene Nowotny, Science journalist and editor at Ö1.
+Moderator: Ms. Marlene Nowotny, Science journalist and editor at Ö1.

 Location: Festsaal of the Vienna City Hall